A drainage system aims at taking away any unwanted water from your home—this foul water from your toilet or surface run-off from rain.

 If your French drain will also collect rainwater from your house’s gutter, connect the gutter to the entry point of your French drain.

 Consider covering the entry point of your pipe if you’ve left it out in the open as you covered the rest of its body.
+You can even cover the drainage system with stone grate covers.
+This will prevent the open drain from collecting debris, and add a little decoration around the area in your backyard from where the drain is installed, so called the grating suppliers today.

 The water collected by your French drain can drain into a dry well, underground water tank, or aquifer for re-use.